 The Regulation as it’s written is too complex to be used as a basis for an implementation project.
 Imagine starting on page one and planning your compliance practices as you go; it would be a mess.

 Instead, you should use the policy as a cheat sheet, breaking the GDPR’s requirements into manageable chunks that apply to your organisation.

 That brings us to the second goal: to make the GDPR understandable to your staff.
-Remember, most employees who handle personal data aren’t data experts and won’t have pored over the Regulation’s principles to understand why these rules are in place.
+Remember, most employees who handle personal data aren’t data experts and won’t have closely examined the Regulation’s principles.

 A data protection policy is the ideal place to address that, explaining in simple terms how the GDPR applies to them and what their obligations are.